syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Layout.md

 ### Customizing data form item view

-By using dataformmangar class , you can customize the generated label by overriding the `GenerateViewForLabel` method and also you can customize the editor by overriding the `OnEditorCreated` method.Here, BackgroundColor and TextColor of label and editor is customized.
+By using DataFormLayoutManager class , you can customize the generated label by overriding the `GenerateViewForLabel` method and also you can customize the editor by overriding the `OnEditorCreated` method.Here, BackgroundColor and TextColor of label and editor is customized.

 {% tabs %}
 {% highlight c# %}